|

 I inserted nails into a couple of extra-large wooden file

+handles.
 Ice picks are commercially manufactured

 too.
 Check with your local sporting goods store or ice fishing